chandannaidu6/ragbench/README.md

 }
 ```

-> ⚠️ These two shapes are easy to mix up — pointing `ragbench compare` at a singular-field config (or `ragbench run` at a plural one) fails with a clear pydantic "Field required" error, not a silent misconfiguration.
+> ⚠️ These two shapes are easy to mix up, pointing `ragbench compare` at a singular-field config (or `ragbench run` at a plural one) fails with a clear pydantic "Field required" error, not a silent misconfiguration.
 If you see that error, check you're using the right shape for the command.

 ---